 Number the pages on the Methodology document.

 Suggest establishing yearly metrics (# of MTEs on initial seed list, # of market participant submissions, # of MTEs added/removed after Working Group process, # of MTEs sent to WMS/ROS/TAC, etc.)

+Multiple outages contributing to an MTE overload – with multiple concurrent outages, how do we know which one(s) is/are causing the congestion?
+How many compounded elements should be captured?

+Extreme or highly unusual, non-recurring events – tornadoes or Acts of God.
+Possible criteria to identify in the Methodology as a valid criteria for removal.
+Might be conditional upon not seeing congestion at other times.